 When to Replace

-When the time has come where your roof is vastly approaching the point of no return, there may be no other alternative solution to the problem than full out roof replacement.
+When the time has come where your roof is vastly approaching the point of no return, there may be no other alternative solution to the problem than full out roof replacement from a contact similar to Water Damage and Roofing of Buda.
 The first sign that you might need to look into replacing your roof is knowing how old it is.
 The general rule of thumb is that if your roof is reaching or past fifteen to twenty years of age, then it’s better safe than sorry to replace it.
 If you’re not sure how old your roof is, then be on the lookout for any neighbors getting their roof replace, because odds are their roof was built around the same time as yours.

 Other general indications that a new roof might be in order are large patches of discoloration, multiple areas of daylight coming through the floorboards, dark streaks of moss or algae formulating, or repetitive repair work on cracked shingles.
 Don’t let money scare you off if you’re hesitant to such an investment.
 Roof replacement typically saves money over time, so you don’t have to repeatedly repair shingles damaged or old shingles every summer or continue to spend money on annual roof repair equipment.
 Don’t be shy to reach out to a Northface Construction representative today for an estimate or evaluation on your roof’s status.